cgonc/BLOG/blogv1/_posts/plnotes/2015-09-01-type-inference.markdown

 2. When evaluating the type of a binding, the type inferencer gather all the necessary facts of the preceding bindings.
 3. If it is impossible to infer a type than a compiler error will occur.
-4. If the type has no constraint on it, it can be any type which is cool thing.
+4. If the type has no constraint on it, it can be any type which is a cool thing.